samtron1412/docs/software/sublime.md

 # Plugin

 # User guide
+## Snippets
+`Tools -> New Snippet...`

+- Create new snippet for your definition.
+- Improve your code speed.
+- Add snippet manual or through package control.

+## Build system
+`Tools -> Build System -> New build system`

+- Create new build system of you to build.
+Example, PHP, coffee script.

 ## General
 ### Goto Anything
 Use Goto Anything to quickly navigate between files, even in the